 Curly hair is naturally beautiful and vibrant.
 Still, sometimes you want to switch up your style.
-Adding a pop of color is a great way to make a bold change.
-Unfortunately, adding moisture-zapping color to curls that already have a tendency to be dry can be intimidating.
-If you have curly or coily hair, you probably already go to great lengths to keep your tresses properly moisturized.
-Dyeing your hair could leave you with dried out or fried, unhealthy looking hair.
+Adding a pop of color or strategically placed highlights are great ways to make a bold change.
+Unfortunately, adding moisture-zapping color to curls that already tend to be dry can be intimidating.
+If you have curly or coiled hair, you probably already go to great lengths to keep your tresses properly moisturized.
+Dyeing your hair or adding highlights may leave you with dried-out or fried, unhealthy-looking hair.

-Luckily, if you take the right precautions and learn a styling routine that works for your colored curls, you can have the best of both worlds.
-Amazing color and healthy curly hair aren't mutually exclusive.
-They can actually go hand in hand.
-Whether you've already colored your curly hair or you're longing to see colored curls in your future, use these tips to learn how to keep your color-treated curls healthy.
+However, if you take the right precautions and find a styling routine that works for your colored curls, you can have the best of both worlds.
+Amazing color and healthy curly hair aren't mutually exclusive: they can go hand-in-hand.
+Whether you've already colored your curly hair or longing to see some colored curls in your future, use these tips to learn how to keep those color-treated curls healthy and beautiful.

-Whether you've colored your curly hair in the past, or you're working with virgin hair (hair that's never been colored), it's important to make sure your curls are healthy before you begin.
+Whether you've colored your curly hair in the past or working with virgin hair (hair that's never been colored), it's important to make sure your curls are healthy before you begin.
 Curly hair is drier and more delicate than other hair types.
-Natural oils from your scalp travel down the shaft of your hair to provide hair with the moisture it needs.
-Textured and curly hair creates a more difficult path for these oils to travel, leading to drier hair.
-Before you color, take some special steps to add moisture to your hair and eliminate potential problems before they occur.
+Natural oils from the scalp travel down the shaft of the hair to provide the moisture it needs.
+Textured or curly hair creates a more difficult path for these oils to travel, leading to drier hair.
+Before you color, you can take some special steps to add moisture to your hair and eliminate potential problems - before they occur.

 1. Prepare Your Hair

 Before you color your curls, it's essential to get your hair into the best health possible.
 If your hair isn't healthy before coloring, the road to healthy hair will be much more difficult after using those drying chemicals often used in the hair coloring process.
 Taking these steps to prepare can mean the difference between minor and major damage.